edestecd/puppet-software/README.md

 This module has been built on and tested against Puppet 3.2.4 and higher.
 While I am sure other versions work, I have not tested them.

-This module supports modern OS X and Ubuntu systems.
+This module supports modern OS X, Ubuntu, and Windows systems.
 This module has been heavily tested on:
 * OS X 10.9 Mavericks
 * OS X 10.10 Yosemite
 * OS X 10.11 El Capitan
 * Ubuntu Desktop 14.04
+* Windows 10

-Many classes also support older versions of OS X and Ubuntu.
+Many classes also support older versions of OS X, Ubuntu, and Windows.

 ##Development

 Pull Requests welcome
-Please at least make sure puppet-lint passes.
+Please at least make sure ```rake test``` passes.

 ##Contributors